datanav/docs/gdpr-data-types-purposes-configuration.rst

    * - ``ID``
      - The ID of the data type - it is automatically computed from the other columns.
 Do not edit it manually.
+       Note that the maximum length of this field is 32 characters.
+If the computed contents is larger than 32 characters, please limit the size of the "Type" and/or "System" field to stay within the 32 character limit.

    * - ``Type``
-     - A short description what type of data this is (for example "Customer" or "Employee")
+     - A short description what type of data this is (for example "Customer" or "Employee").
+Note that the combination of "Type" and "System" must be less than 32 characters (including whitespace).

    * - ``System``
      - A short name of the system where the data is residing (for example "CRM" or "ActiveDirectory").
+Note that the combination of "Type" and "System" must be less than 32 characters (including whitespace).

    * - ``Description``
      - A longer description of the type of data to make it easier for the data subject to understand what the data is